 - So how does one keep up the fight?
 You take it one day at a time.
 You get up every morning hoping that today is better.
 You don’t stay in bed and think hopeless thoughts.
 You live for today, you do what you can and you don’t allow yourself to worry about things getting worse.
 Be thankful for all the things you have rather than what you don’t have.
 Strive for the strength and courage to accept chronic illness with self-respect and humility.
 Take care of yourself and those who love you and support you.
 Enjoy the beauty of today and don’t spend your days worrying about tomorrow.
 This is all you can do and this is all any of us can do.
 From Do I Ever Feel Sorry for Myself?
 READ MORE. https://livinglifewithraandfms.wordpress.com/2012/01/27/do-i-ever-feel-sorry-for-myself/

-- What You Need to Know About the Rheumatoid Factor
+- What You Need to Know About the Flu

-- 7 Rules for Living Well With Chronic Illness
+- 3 New Year’s Resolutions for People With Chronic Illness

-- 5 Ways to Be Productive With Chronic Illness
+- Take Time to Pamper Yourself With Chronic Illness

 Hope"Hope is the belief in your ability to recover from whatever has knocked you down on any given day.
 Resilience is the ability to recover from the punch and the land on your feet, or on your own butt, or whatever supports you at that time.
 To cultivate your physical resilience, you must have mental resilience that comes from a place called hope.”
 From Women, Work, and Autoimmune Disease: Keep Working, Girlfriend!
 By Rosalind Joffe and Joan Friedlander